This post may contain affiliate links. Please read how we make money for more information.

 20. Shovel Snow

-During the winter months, there aren’t as many jobs for 16-year-olds as there are during the warmer months.
+During the winter months, there aren’t as many opportunities for teens as there are during the warmer months.
 Lawns don’t need to be mowed when there’s snow on the ground, for example, and many businesses that traditionally hire teens tend to slow down during winter.

 But that doesn’t mean you can’t earn money when it’s cold out.